JackParryQA/Core-Fundamental-Project/README.md

 ![coverage report](./images/Coverage_report.PNG)

-When I was making sure everything worked before I submitted the project, I found a small bug where if you update a material record/object and there is no job it will throw an error because it can't find a job when updating the price.
+When I was making sure everything worked with Jenkins before I submitted the project, I found a small bug where if you update a material record/object and there is no job it will throw an error because it can't find a job when updating the price.
 I simply fixed this by using an 'if statement'.
+Also, running the app on Jenkins I came across another bug.
+When deleting a customer or task that is used in a job it will throw an error.
+I fixed this by adding a db.relation to both my customer and task models.

 ## Known Issues